Home

 Glossary of Terms

-Offenders are supervised by the South Carolina Department of Probation, Parole and Pardons according to a wide range of strategies that are designed to give them the opportunity to succeed and to protect community safety.
+Offenders are supervised by the South Carolina Department of Probation, Parole and Pardon Services according to a wide range of strategies that are designed to give them the opportunity to succeed and to protect community safety.
 These include:

 • Supervise Furlough II-A Program